So the writer who breeds more words than he needs, is making a chore for the reader who reads – Dr Seuss

 This can sometimes be controversial.
 Footnotes can be used to provide additional information in academic writing.
-However, it is important to use this sparingly and sensibly.
+However, it is important to use them sparingly and sensibly.
 Lecturers and supervisors are awake to the practice of smuggling in extra words using footnotes.

 Use an editor

-The writing process is quite different to the editing process.
+The writing process is quite different from the editing process.
 An editor who is independent of the writing process is better positioned to identify repetition and redundancy.
 Professional editors are experienced and ruthless word slashers.
 Their innate dislike of clichés and journalese usually means words are reduced as a matter of habit.